Is Ice Water Bad for You? Understanding the Risks and Benefits

 Best practices for hydration

-In most cases, cold water is good for you and can be a refreshing pick-me-up, but the best hydration habits are the ones that feel good and fit naturally into your day.
+Is cold water good for you?
+In most cases, cold water is good for you and can be a refreshing pick-me-up, but the best hydration habits are the ones that feel natural and fit seamlessly into your day.
 These simple ideas can help make staying hydrated something to look forward to.

 Choose the temperature that feels best